 Learn the science behind the plagues

-Middle schoolers can come ready to sit at the Adults Table once they brush up on the theoretical scientific explanations for each plague, in their specific order.
+Kids basically earn passage to the (virtual) Adults Table once they brush up on the theoretical scientific explanations for each plague, in their specific order.
 (Scientists have actually posited what might have been happening to explain the plagues in a way other than “God did it.”)
 There are a few good resources on this topic, but this one from Live Science is a good place to start.

 Flip the four questions